BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 version of the parameters used to define a Keplerian orbit (eccentricity, semi-latus rectum, and inclination angle).
 Bound geodesics also possess fundamental frequencies since their radial, azimuthal, and polar motions are periodic.

-`KerrGeoPy` is a Python package which computes both stable and plunging geodesics in Kerr spacetime using the analytic solutions to the geodesic equation derived in [@fujita] and [@dyson].
+`KerrGeoPy` is a Python package which computes both stable and plunging timelike geodesics in Kerr spacetime using the analytic solutions to the geodesic equation derived in [@fujita] and [@dyson].
 It mirrors and builds upon much of the functionality of the `KerrGeodesics` [@kerrgeodesics] Mathematica library.
 Geodesic solutions are written in terms of Legendre elliptic integrals, which are